-For the 2021 monitoring there were 12 sites in the farmland rehabilitation areas and six analogue sites in nearby Eucalypt woodlands.
+For the 2022 monitoring there were 13 sites in the farmland rehabilitation areas, including a new site at the old Warrachupin Road, and six analogue sites in nearby Eucalypt woodlands.
 Transect coordinates and year of rehabilitation are presented in Table 3.